-Dual Rear Wheel Placement
+Dual Rear Wheel Jack Placement

 6. Finish tightening the lug nuts.
-Push down on the wrench while at the end of the handle for increased leverage.
+Push down on the lug wrench while at the end of the handle for increased leverage.
 Tighten the lug nuts in a star pattern until each nut has been tightened twice.
-For the correct lug nut torque refer to "Torque Specifications" in this section.
-If in doubt about the correct tightness, have them checked with a torque wrench by you authorized dealer or service station.
+For the correct lug nut torque refer to "Torque Specifications" in "Technical Specifications".
+If in doubt about the correct tightness, have them checked with a torque wrench by an authorized dealer or service station.

-A loose tire or jack thrown forward in a collision or hard stop could injure someone in the vehicle.
-Always stow the jack parts and the extra tire and wheel in the places provided.
+A loose tire or jack thrown forward in a collision or hard stop, could endanger the occupants of the vehicle.
+Always stow the jack parts and the spare tire in the places provided.